 Note that $\rho_1\otimes \rho_2 \in \cS(\rho_1,\rho_2)$ has maximum von Neumann entropy by the subadditivity property of von Neumann entropy.
 So, we focus on searching for $\rho \in \cS(\rho_1,\rho_2)$ with minimum entropy, that is, we are interested in the following minimization problem where

 Here $\rho\geq 0$ means that the matrix $\rho$ is positive semidefinite.
 Since $\Omega_{1}$ and $\Omega_{3}$ are closed convex sets, then the set $\Omega_{1}\cap \Omega_{3}$ is also a closed convex set.
-Now we use the nonmonotone spectral projected gradient ({\bf NSPG}) method to solve the minimization problem (\ref{minent}), which was proposed in Birgin et al \cite{Birgin2}, on minimizing a continuously differentiable function $f: \IR^{n}\rightarrow \IR$ on a nonempty closed convex set $M.$ As it is quite simple to implement and very effective for large-scale problem, it has been extensively studied in the past years (see \cite{Lewis,Lewis2} and their references for details).
+Now we use the nonmonotone spectral projected gradient ({\bf NSPG}) method to solve the minimization problem (\ref{minent}), which was proposed in Birgin et al \cite{Birgin2}, on minimizing a continuously differentiable function $f: \IR^{n}\rightarrow \IR$ on a nonempty closed convex set $M.$ As it is quite simple to implement and very effective for large-scale problems, it has been extensively studied in the past years (see \cite{Lewis,Lewis2} and their references for details).
 The NSPG method has the form $x_{k+1}=x_{k}+\alpha_{k}d_{k},$ where $d_{k}$ is chosen to be $P_{M}(x_{k}-t_{k}\nabla f(x_{k}))-x_{k}$ with $t_{k}>0$ a precomputed scalar.
-The direction $d_{k}$ is guaranteed to be a descent direction ( \cite[Lemma 2.1]{Birgin1}) and the step length $\alpha_{k}$ is selected by a nonmonotone linear search strategy.
-The key problems to use NSPG method to solve (\ref{minent}) are how to compute the gradient of the objective function $f(\rho)=\tr \rho\log \rho$ and the projection operator $\Phi_{\Omega_{1}\cap \Omega_{3}}(Z)$ of $Z$ onto the set $\Omega_{1}\cap \Omega_{3}.$ Such problems is addressed in the following.
+The direction $d_{k}$ is guaranteed to be a descent direction (\cite[Lemma 2.1]{Birgin1}) and the step length $\alpha_{k}$ is selected by a nonmonotone linear search strategy.
+The key problems when using NSPG method to solve (\ref{minent}) are (i) how to compute the gradient of the objective function $f(\rho)=-\tr \rho\log \rho$ and (ii) how to determine the projection operator $\Phi_{\Omega_{1}\cap \Omega_{3}}(Z)$ of $Z$ onto the set $\Omega_{1}\cap \Omega_{3}.$ Such problems is addressed in the following.

 For any function $f: \IR\rightarrow \IR$, one can extend it to $f: H_n \rightarrow H_n$ such that $f(A) = \sum f(a_j) P_j$ if $A$ has spectral decomposition $A = \sum a_j P_j$. where $P_j$ is the orthogonal projection of $\IC^n$ onto the kernel of $A-a_jI$.
 Furthermore, we can consider the scalar function $A \mapsto \tr f(A)$.
 By Theorem 1.1 in \cite{Lewis}, we have the following.